-It’s a funny old game, football… if you support Aldershot Town, you could only aspire for your team to reach the dizzying heights of Arsenal’s status, their stadium, their squad and their past achievements.
+It’s a funny old game, I wish we could still play this one football… if you support Aldershot Town, you could only aspire for your team to reach the dizzying heights of Arsenal’s status, their stadium, their squad and their past achievements.
 Or maybe you’re happy with not expecting too much, and therefore never being too disappointed.
 Maybe also you’re happy paying £19 for a match-day ticket, rather than £60 or probably more.
 If you support Arsenal, as I have done for more than thirty years, your expectations are somewhat higher, but the disappointments therefore run deeper.

 Arsène Wenger started his tenure as Arsenal manager in 1996.
 The Wenger effect was almost immediate when viewed in the perspective of the previous few seasons before Wenger arrived… 4th in the league in 1992, 10th in 1993, 4th in 1994, 12th in 1995, and 5th in the season ending May 1996 (it’s worth noting that the jump from 12th to 5th occurred during the season in which Dennis Bergkamp arrived).
 Wenger’s first season in charge resulted in 3rd place in the league (the same points as 2nd placed Newcastle but behind on goal difference).
 At the end of the 1997-98 season plans to erect a statue of Wenger may already have been under way, as Arsenal won the Premier League with two matches to spare… which they lost, but no-one cared as they fielded weak teams in order to prepare for the FA Cup final, which they won (2-0 against Newcastle).
 A league and cup double in Wenger’s 2nd season.